consensus-enterprises/drumkit/docs/content/usage/drupal.md

   make install # Run Drupal installer (via drush)
 ```

+You may need to [roll back your version of PHP](https://stackoverflow.com/questions/34909101/how-can-i-easily-switch-between-php-versions-on-mac-osx) as more recent MacOS ships with PHP 8

 This will get you a working site at https://[projectname].lndo.site.

 ## Development Workflows